evgeniikozhushko/EveryDayIsADogDay/README.md

 ## Motivation

 My girlfriend would really like to have a dog, due to some living circumstances she can't have an animal in her premises, therefore I have decided to make a simple webpage to lift her mood up!
-I use [dog.ceo](https://dog.ceo/dog-api/) API (The internet's biggest collection of open source dog pictures.) to make her smile :blush:
+I use [dog.ceo](https://dog.ceo/dog-api/) API to make her smile :blush:

 ## Method and results

-The method used in this webpage is a simple URL fetched API provided by [dog.ceo](https://dog.ceo/dog-api/)
+The method used in this webpage is a simple URL fetched API provided by [dog.ceo](https://dog.ceo/dog-api/).

 The webpage is hosted on [Netlify](https://app.netlify.com/teams/evgeniikozhushko/overview).